adventuremomblog

 The biggest challenge may be raising your leg over the side of the tank to climb in and out.
 Once you’re in the tank you’re good to go.

-Life jackets were provided for us to keep in the tank, but we weren’t required to wear them while we were floating in the tank.
+Life jackets were provided for us to keep in the tank, but we weren’t required to wear them while floating in the tank.
 Your group may prefer to sit on your life jackets if you want to have cushy seats.

 tanking on North Platte River in Nebraska